-A brief synopsis to the Heat Network regulations (2014)
+A brief synopsis of the Heat Network Regulations (2014)

-There have been guidance notes released and updated by the department for Business, Energy& Industrial Strategy (BEIS).
-These can be found here.
+have been released, and updated, by the department for Business, Energy & Industrial Strategy (BEIS).

 - Duty to Notify

 Notifications of heat networks

 The deadline to notify BEIS of heat networks/communal heating schemes has now passed.
 Heat suppliers should have submitted their notification of existing heat networks by 31st December 2015.

 Below is a snapshot of when and what needs to be abided by:

 - Building level metering on multi-occupancy buildings on District Housing Network where more than one final customer is charged for the heat supplied